Sheryl Sandberg's Meta departure is the death knell for Lean In – KION546

 Lean in “ignores issues of race and class and it ignores single parents,” said Yana van der Meulen Rodgers, the faculty director for the Center for Women and Work at Rutgers University.
 “It was written from a position of elitism and wealth and power.”

-The movement, she said, assumed people start with an essentially level playing field, a meritocracy that comes down to effort in being equal to success out.
+The movement, she said, assumed people start with an essentially level playing field, a meritocracy that comes down to effort in being equal to success.
 Marginalized groups can easily tell us that’s not the case.

 That same year, former first lady Michelle Obama declared on her book tour that “it’s not always enough to lean in, because that s**t doesn’t work all the time.”